victor-shepardson/blog/posts/bear-cult-and-hofstadterpillar/index.md

 ## HOFSTADTERPILLAR

+*HOFSTADTERPILLAR* is a many-looped negotiation between rules, materials and intuition, an effort to explore Hofstadter's idea of [strange loop](https://en.wikipedia.org/wiki/Strange_loop) by drawing.
-This was an attempt to materialize one of Hofstadter's *strange loops* by drawing.
-Drawing is sort of already this: a continuous act of abstraction and reification, the recognition and construction of forms among materials.

-Animating by hand can be seen as another sort of [image feedback loop](../video-feedback); each frame is a function of previous frames, visible beneath transparent cels.
+Drawing is an act of alternating abstraction and reification, recognition and construction of forms among materials.
+I draw, I see what I have drawn, I draw more.
+Animating by hand can be seen as a sort of [image feedback loop](../video-feedback); each frame is drawn with reference to previous frames, which are visible beneath transparent cels.
 I developed loose sets of rules to draw by, of the type "a silver line extends and curves more each frame".
-Other rules emerge from the materials; the paint markers pool and smear when the next cels is placed on top.

-There are also loops in the sense of a seamlessly repeating segment of footage.
-I used the *maximum cycle* technique of drawing new material into the same set of frames each go-round to construct rich and evolving loops.

-So *HOFSTADTERPILLAR* is a many-looped negotiation between rules, materials and intuition.
-The sound is yet another set of loops, a Max doodle with chaotic noise generators stimulating banks of tuned filters.
+Other rules emerge from the materials; paint markers pool and smear when the next cel is placed on top.
+I used the "maximum cycle" technique of repeatedly drawing new material into the same set of frames to construct rich and evolving loops.
+The sound is another set of feedback loops, a Max doodle with chaotic noise generators stimulating banks of tuned filters.

 <div class="video-wrapper">
   <div class="video">